SquashyYoshi/RPi-Room-Lighting/log.md

+10/22/24

+Ok so new sidequest for backing up this thing.
+I want weekly full system backups stored in cloud storage.
+I plan to copy the contents of the sd card to the usb stick, then zip everything on the usb stick and upload the .zip to Google Drive.

 I HATE MARKDOWN BUT DONT HAVE TIME TO CHANGE FILE FORMAT RN UGHGHGHGHGHGHGH

 10/21/24 Side note: I haven't yet updated the files in this project yet, just wanted to add this log